-To save the values measured during calibration of the head, press the save button.
+To save the values measured during calibration of the head press the save button.

-To quit the head calibration function, press esc.
+To quit the ultrasound head calibration function press esc.

-If you decide not to save the measured data (e.g. if the head was not immersed in water after the start of calibration), press the esc button to refuse saving.
+If you decide not to save the measured data (e.g. if the head was not immersed in water after the start of calibration) press the esc button to refuse saving.

-After the end of calibration, start therapy for 1 MHz and 3 MHz (e.g. with intensity 1 W/cm2) and put the head in water and take it out several times, to check the correctness of contact detection.
+After end of calibration start therapy for 1 MHz and 3 MHz (e.g. with the intensity 1 W/cm) and put the head in water and out of it several times, to check the correctness of contact detection.